psas/avionics-cad/av4/rocketnet-hub/documentation/mfg-and-test-log.md

 # Notes on the manufacturing, bringup, and test of the Rocketnet Hub Boards

-## NEXT THINGS TO DO
+## LEFT TO DO

-- Get battery charger to work
 - Firmware all the things
+   - 650KHz (?) clock for the LTM using TIMER1
 - Look for noise on +3V3 and +2V1 supplies
+- Done: Test battery charger on battery
-- Create umbilical cord debugging cable (Shore power)
+- DONE: Create umbilical cord debugging cable (Shore power)
 - DONE: Create rocketnet-to-ethernet cable with LED debugging cable
 - DONE: Create battery debugging cable
 - DONE: Create STM32 SWD cable